The Via de la Plata

 Walk the Roman Road to Santiago

-The Via de la Plata, also known as the Camino Mozárabe, is the longest Camino de Santiago route, stretching over 1000 km from Seville in the south of Spain to Santiago de Compostela in the north.
+The Vía de la Plata, also known as the Camino Mozárabe, is the longest of all the Camino de Santiago routes, stretching over 1,000 km from Seville in southern Spain to Santiago de Compostela in the north.

 Table of Contents